-Mozhgan Razzaghi a, Ahmad Homaei a*, Roohullah Hemmati b, Dariush Saberi c, Soudabeh Kavousipour d
+Mozhgan Razzaghi a, Ahmad Homaei a,*, Roohullah Hemmati b, Dariush Saberi c, Soudabeh Kavousipour d

 Abstract

 α-Amylase is one of the most widely used commercial enzymes across various industries.
 In this study, the gene encoding α-amylase from Bacillus aquimaris MKSC 6.2 (BaqA) was subcloned into the expression vector pET28a(+) and successfully expressed in E. coli BL21 (DE3).
 The synthesis of a cellulose nanocrystals/gold nanoparticles (CNC/AuNPs) hybrid was accomplished using a hydrothermal treatment without toxic chemicals.
 Recombinant BaqA was covalently attached to a cysteine-modified nanosupport through a Schiff base reaction via glutaraldehyde linkages.
 The successful synthesis of the designed nanohybrid and the enzyme stabilization process were confirmed by Fourier Transform Infrared Spectroscopy (FT-IR), Dynamic Light Scattering (DLS), intrinsic fluorescence, Ultraviolet-Visible (UV-Vis) spectroscopy, Field Emission Scanning Electron Microscopy (FESEM), and Energy-Dispersive X-ray Spectroscopy (EDX) techniques.
 Free α-amylase exhibited maximum activity at pH 10 and a temperature of 70 °C. The optimal temperature for the immobilized enzyme increased to 80 °C, while the optimal pH remained unchanged.
 This catalytic platform significantly enhanced chemical and thermal stability as well as enzyme stability under critical pH conditions.
 After a four-week storage period, the immobilized α-amylase retained 67.5% of its initial activity, in contrast to the free α-amylase, which retained only 17% under the same conditions.
 Following 11 consecutive uses, the immobilized enzyme retained 75% of its initial activity.
 Based on the obtained results, the produced nanoenzyme could serve as a suitable candidate for industrial applications under harsh and critical conditions.